“Jewels of the West Coast, The Golden Outback and Pilbara”

 Heading southwards along the North West Coastal Highway we pass through undulating scenic farmlands to the old mining and farming town of Northampton for a brief stop, before continuing to the nearby historic Lynton Convict Depot.
 Here we can explore restored buildings and learn of the brutal past of the convicts engaged in the nearby whaling industry and early lead mines discovered in the area.

-Late morning we arrive at one of the most renowned landscapes in Australia, the “Pinnacles.”
+We arrive at one of the most renowned landscapes in Australia, the “Pinnacles.”
 Located in the Nambung National Park, thousands of huge limestone pillars rise from the shifting yellow sands of the Pinnacles Desert, resembling a landscape from a science fiction movie.
 Be sure you take your camera for some memorable photographs as you enjoy a wander through these eerie formations.

 Arriving in the modern and vibrant city of Perth you will check into your hotel followed by a farewell gourmet dinner onboard our exclusive restaurant bus with new friends and memories shared of an outback journey through one of the most remote and harshest places in the World.